tuva-health/docs/docs/terminology/ndc.md

 ```
 3. Create a branch in [docs](https://github.com/tuva-health/docs).
 Update the `last_updated` column in the table above with the current date
 4. Submit a pull request

+**The below steps are only required if the headers of the file need to be changed.
+The Tuva Project does not store the contents of the terminology file in GitHub.**

+1. Create a branch in [The Tuva Project](https://github.com/tuva-health/tuva)
+2. Copy and paste the updated header into the [ndc file](https://github.com/tuva-health/tuva/blob/main/seeds/terminology/terminology__ndc.csv)
+3. Submit a pull request